This is personal – how is the online service personalised?

 Let's take a simple example of customised personalisation.

-1. A customer is considering buying a car and visits the car dealership's website.
+1. A customer considers buying a car and visits the car dealership's website.

-2. They use the site's car search and examine the cars they find.
+2. On the site, they use the car search and explore the cars they have found.

-3. Information is collected about the customer's behaviour, about the specific cars and search criteria they used (brand, transmission, body model, power source...)
+3. Information is collected from the customer's behaviour regarding the car models and search criteria they have used (make, transmission, body style, fuel type...)

-4. The customer leaves the site but returns the next day to continue the search for a suitable car.
+4. The customer leaves the site but returns the next day to continue their search for a suitable car.

-5. Upon the customer's immediate return to the site, they can be shown recommendations for cars that are identified as meeting their needs.
+5. As soon as the customer lands on the site, they can be shown recommendations for cars identified as suitable for their needs.

-When implementing this type of personalisation, it's good to keep feet on the ground.
-It makes sense to first make a simple implementation and verify its value through analytics.
-Once the groundwork is done, personalisation can begin to be built in a more complex way.
+When implementing this type of personalisation, it is wise to keep your feet on the ground.
+The implementation should start simply, and its value should be verified through analytics.
+Once the groundwork has been laid, personalisation can be made more complex.

-1. The user is identified as part of a specific target group.
+1. The user is identified as belonging to a specific target group.

 2. The user is presented with targeted content.